 maximum: Not more than 900 mm above the ground.

-However, no point on the apparent surface in the direction of the reference axis shall be higher than the highest point on the apparent surface in the direction of the reference axis of the dipped-beam headlamp.
+However, no point on the apparent surface in the direction of the reference axis shall be higher than the highest point on the apparent surface in the direction of the reference axis of the passing-beam headlamp.

 6.20.5.
 Geometric visibility